 The possibilities are limited only by one’s imagination!

 The Linguistics Program at Luther offers a Linguistics minor that complements a wide variety of majors.
-We are not currently able to offer a major; however, given the interdisciplinary nature of the field, students with an interest in linguistics can easily combine this with another discipline (or disciplines) in an Individualized Interdisciplinary Major.
-For more information, contact the Linguistics Program.
+Though Luther does not offer a linguistics major, students with an interest in linguistics can easily combine this with another discipline (or disciplines) in an Individualized Interdisciplinary Major.